kaisenlinux/manpages-dev/packages/nc.md

      -b      Allow broadcast.

      -C      Send CRLF as line-ending.
 Each line feed (LF) character from the input data is translated into CR+LF before being written to the socket.
-Line feed characters that are already preceded with a carriage return (CR) are not translated.
+Line feed characters that are al‐ ready preceded with a carriage return (CR) are not translated.
 Received data is not affected.

      -D      Enable debugging on the socket.

      -d      Do not attempt to read from stdin.

      -F      Pass the first connected socket using sendmsg(2) to stdout and exit.
 This is useful in conjunction with -X to have nc perform connection setup with a proxy but then leave the rest of the connection to another program (e.g. ssh(1) using the ssh_config(5) ProxyUseFdpass option).
 Cannot be used with -U.

      -h      Print out the nc help text and exit.